tschm2/Thesis/README.md

 - handle in rivescript

 #### scripting
 - eMMA still is not that intelligent, the rivescripts have to be adjusted (work in progress, Gabriel)
+- empty reply given after adding a medicament
+- medikament hinzufügen -> willst du dieses medikament wirklich hinzufügen? is a question to much

 #### compliance information: write to midata
 - also the question: how to encode (SNOMED CT)